huonw/external_mixin/README.md

 For `rust_mixin!`, I thought consistency was nice, and it provides a distinction between the real program and the subprogram via syntax highlighting (having two `main`s in one file is confusing).

+### Wouldn't `rust_mixin` be better as compile-time function evaluation?

+Yeah, probably... but that's, like, type-safe and sensible, not nearly as much fun as munging strings around.
+(It also doesn't exist yet, in Rust.)